garbageplanet/frontend/README.md

 - [ ] make the events markers + api routes
 - [ ] implement editing system for map features
 - [ ] implement leaflet.draw and leaflet.measurables for polyline and polygons
+- [ ] make the map add new markers instead of reloading everything in the current view when map moves

 ### General coding, coding style, code review
 - [ ] make the code overall less redundant